-San Antonio Family Endeavors, Inc. may be able to help veterans.
+Bexar County Military and Veterans Services Center (MVSC) may be able to help veterans and their families.
 The non-profit offers homelessness prevention services.
 This can include help in obtaining Veterans Administration (VA) benefits, temporarily financial assistance with paying rent, utilities, deposits and moving costs.
 Or legal aid, employment, job placement and other support.
 Applicants need to have a very low income.
-535 Bandera Rd, San Antonio, TX 78207.
+Address is 1422 E. Grayson St., San Antonio, TX 78207.
 Phone: 210-335-6775.
 Locate additional low income assistance programs.

-Cooling bills - Several different charities partner with Bexar County Human Services to provide fans, air conditioners, and financial assistance during the summer.
+- Cooling bills - Several different charities partner with Bexar County Human Services to provide fans, air conditioners, and financial assistance during the summer.
 One of the primary programs offered is known as Project Cool.

-Water Bills - Residents of San Antonio can sign up for a payment plan that is created by customer donation.
+- Water Bills - Residents of San Antonio can sign up for a payment plan that is created by customer donation.
 The San Antonio Water System may be able to provide financial assistance for people who are faced with an emergency situation.
-Read more San Antonio water assistance programs.
+Read more on San Antonio water assistance programs.

 The non-profits also offer Bexar County residents financial assistance for mortgages; predatory lending counseling and education.
 In addition, work with a counselor to receive free foreclosure counseling assistance that can help homeowners who are in or nearing foreclosure with referrals to additional resources, including government programs such as the federal government Home Affordable Refinance Program.

 In addition to those non-profit organizations listed above, several other agencies can help Bexar County residents reduce and pay off credit card debts and unsecured loans.
 They offer negotiation and debt consolidation services and even mortgage assistance programs.
 Read more San Antonio Texas credit counseling agencies.

-HUD, which is a federal agency, is granting the funds by using a total of five separate federally funded grant programs.
-They include the HOME program, the American Dream Down Payment Initiative, Community Development Block Grant program, the Emergency Shelter Grant program and also the Housing Opportunities for Persons with AIDS program.
+Residents can get help from many programs.
+They include HOME program, the American Dream Down Payment Initiative, Community Development Block Grant program, the Emergency Shelter Grant program and also the Housing Opportunities for Persons with AIDS program.
 What this government financial aid will do at the very least is provide everyone with access to fair and low priced housing.

-• $7 million will be provided to the HOME program, which helps both local and state governments expand the amount of affordable housing and rent assistance that is available to both low- and moderate-income Texas families.
+- Millions of dollars are often provided to the HOME program, which helps both local and state governments expand the amount of affordable housing and rent assistance that is available to both low- and moderate-income Texas families.

-• Almost $800,000 in funds will be provided from the Emergency Shelter Grant, which will be used to furnish free cash grants to local agencies and charities that will improve the quality of and the access to emergency homeless shelters as well as rent programs.
+- There is the annual Emergency Shelter Grant, which will be used to furnish free cash grants to local agencies and charities that will improve the quality of and the access to emergency homeless shelters as well as rent programs.
 The support will help local residents with paying for both closing costs and provide down payment assistance for new homes.

 The federal government stimulus money will be disbursed through San Antonio’s Department of Community Initiatives.
-The funds will be managed and disbursed by 12 local contracting agencies and charities, including Family Service Association (call 210 299-2400 or (210) 657-6278) and Catholic Charities.
+The funds will be managed and disbursed by over 10 local contracting agencies and charities, including Family Service Association (call 210 299-2400 or (210) 657-6278) and Catholic Charities.
 Another non-profit agency to contact in San Antonio is Home Sweet Home (by the Salvation Army) at (210) 352-2020.
 The agency also offers rent assistance programs for individuals and families who qualify.

 In addition, the charity offers low income and other needy individuals preventative services such as physicals, the Texas Health Step exams, and immunizations.
 Health care services can also include acute and chronic conditions such as heart conditions, diabetes, obesity, and hypertension.
 All of these medical programs are offered at the La Mission Family Health Care location.

 A number of other government qualified health centers and clinics operate in Bexar County.
 They can offer free or low cost care to senior citizens, children, the low income, and anyone who needs medical attention.
-Find locations and details on more clinics in Bexar County.
+Find locations and details on more free clinics in Bexar County.